prof3ssorSt3v3/mad9011/docs/modules/week11/README.md

 ## Animation with CSS

-We are going to apply what we learned last week to animate SVGs using CSS.
-We will cover transitions, transform origin with pixels, and animations in this lesson.
+There are SVG specific animations, named SMIL, but they are becoming deprecated.
+So CSS animations are a better way to go.
+Just treat your SVG elements like any other HTML elements.
+We will cover `transition`, `transform`, `transform-origin` with pixels, and `animation` in this lesson.

-To begin, let's review adding a CSS `hover` state to an SVG which is no different than other HTML elements.
+To begin, let's review adding a CSS `hover` state to an SVG and then we will apply trasitions to it.

 ```xml
 <svg width="100" height="100" viewBox"0 0 100 100">